AugustoMB02/AugustoMB02.github.io/_posts/2024-05-07-Contributing to GNOME.md

 ---

-## Why an “Undo” toast?
+## Why an "Undo" toast?

 Deleting an alarm by mistake is surprisingly easy—one errant tap and the row disappears forever.
-GNOME’s design guidelines recommend offering *lightweight, inline* undo options for potentially destructive actions.
+GNOME's design guidelines recommend offering *lightweight, inline* undo options for potentially destructive actions.
 A toast (`Adw.Toast`) is perfect: it appears for a few seconds, stays out of the way, and can host an **Undo** button.

 ---

 ## GitLab setup hiccups (a mini-postmortem)

 1. **Fork refused to fork**
-   : My first click on “Fork” produced *“repository cannot be cloned”*.
+   : My first click on "Fork" produced *"repository cannot be cloned"*.
 The root cause was that my **gitlab.gnome.org** account still pointed at a *detached* identity—GitLab.com thought I had 0 storage.
 Logging out, verifying my USP email and then signing back into the GNOME instance fixed it.

 ## The patch